Dmartinez-96/yt2wav/README.md

 For example, if you saved <code>yt2wav</code> into the directory <code>C:\\Users\\username\\Downloads</code>, you would input
   <code>cd C:\\\\Users\\\\username\\\\Downloads</code>
 Replace "<code>username</code>" with whatever your username is if you saved the files to your Downloads folder as here.
-After changing the directory, type the following command and hit enter to grant executable permissions to the file:
-  <code>chmod + x yt2wav</code>
-After this, you can go in your file explorer and find where you saved <code> yt2wav </code>.
+After this, you can go in your file explorer and find where you saved <code>yt2wav</code>.
 Now when you double click the file, you should be able to open it and run the GUI as normal.
+You may be prompted to allow this application to run, as Windows Defender might flag it as an "unknown publisher".
 This setup process does not need to be repeated generally--just the first time of running the program.
 # Linux/UNIX instructions
 Download the file <code>yt2wav</code> [here](https://github.com/Dmartinez-96/yt2wav/tree/main/Linux/Linux_exe) and save it where you want it.
 Open a terminal by pressing <code>Ctrl+Alt+T</code>.